luhao-yang/luhao-yang.github.io/_posts/blogs-2018/2018-01-24-differences-between-react-and-vue.md

 #guid: http://flywithfan.net/?p=173
 #permalink: /javascript/173/
 categories:
-  - React
+  - JavaScript
 tags:
   - javascript
 ---
 After learning React and Vue, I summarize some similarities and differences between them.
 To gain a better understanding of both two MVVM frameworks, I write these down to remind myself later and share them to you.

-React has a very mature ecosystem and start eariler compared to Vue, and it has already hold the place of leading Javascript framework.
+React has a very mature ecosystem and start eariler compared to Vue, and it has already hold the place of leading JavaScript framework.
 Since its popularity in the world-wild usage, you can&#8217;t go wrong with react, just learn it!

 Vue is the most fast-growing framework especially in China, probably because of limited the license of react.
 BTW, the writer of Vue is a Chinese named 尤雨溪, who has majored in Design & Technology in the first place and become a tech-savvy through his own effort.
 So inspirational, isn&#8217;t it?
 He has joined into chinese e-commerce giant Alibaba, to build Weex and expand vue ecosystem and community.